Standards

 1. Review and become familiar with this standard and all reference materials prior to completing a transfer of funds document.

 2. Ensure supporting documentation for each document is adequate prior to approving.
-For further information on the substantiation of transfer of funds documents, refer to the individual Financial Statements standards.
+For further information on the substantiation of transfer of funds documents, refer to the individual Financial Statements Standards.

 Quarterly Activities: